-Endive, commonly popular as escarole, is a green leafy-vegetable with a hint of bitter flavor.
-Nevertheless, this well-known salad plant is much more than just a leafy green; packed with numerous health benefiting plant nutrients such as vitamin C, vitamin A, etc.
+Endive, commonly known as escarole, is a green leafy vegetable with a hint of bitter flavor.
+Nevertheless, this popular salad plant is much more than just a leafy green; it packed with numerous health benefiting plant nutrients such as vitamin-C, vitamin-A, etc.

 Botanically, this perennial herbaceous leafy plant belongs to the Asteraceae (daisy) family, in the genus, Cichorium, and is closely related to chicory, radicchio, and Belgian endive (witloof).
-Its scientific name: Cichorium endivia.
+Scientific name: Cichorium endivia.

 |Endive- flat leaf variety (escarole).
 Note for semi blanched broad, spine like dentate margin leaves.||Belgian endive-witloof.
 Note for creamy white, compact leaves.|

 Endive is native to Asia Minor region.
 This cool-season crop requires well-drained fertile soil to flourish.
-There exist two main cultivar varieties of endive: curly-endive (Frisée, cichorium endivia, var crispum) with curly narrow leaves, and Escarole or scarole (cichorium endivia, var latifolia) with broad leaves.
-Escarole leaves feature spine like-dentate margins (dandelion or lettuce like) with thick stalks.
-Its leaves feature less bitterness than narrow, curly, intensely bitter-taste of "frisée" (curly-endive).
+There exist two main cultivar varieties of endive: curly-endive (Frisée, Cichorium endivia, var crispum) with narrow curly leaves, and Escarole or scarole (Cichorium endivia, var latifolia) with broad leaves.
+Escarole leaves have serrated, dentate margins (like in dandelion or lettuce) with thick stalks.
+Its leaves feature, however, less pungency than small, curly, intensely bitter taste of "frisée" (curly-endive).

 Belgian endive or witloof is a popular winter season vegetable in Europe.
 It features smooth cream-colored leaves, compressed into a compact (bud-like) 10 to 12 cm long heads.

 Endive is one of the very low-calorie leafy vegetables.
 100 g fresh leaves carry just 17 calories; however, it contributes about 8% of daily-required intake (DRI) of fiber.